luraproject/lura/README.md

 ## Library Usage
 KrakenD is presented as a **go library** that you can include in your own go application to build a powerful proxy or API gateway.
 In order to get you started several examples of implementations are included in the `examples` folder.

-Of course you will need [go installed](https://golang.org/doc/install) in your system to compile the code.
+Of course you will need [golang installed](https://golang.org/doc/install) in your system to compile the code.

-There is a `Makefile` in every example that will download library dependencies and compile a binary for you to test.
-Just run:

-    $ cd examples/gin
-    $ make

-Or, if you want to build all the examples, from the root of the project

-    $ make

 A ready to use example: